markziemann/5pillars/README.md

 ```

-sudo docker pull rocker/rstudio:4.3

-sudo docker run -it rocker/rstudio:4.3 bash -c "wget https://raw.githubusercontent.com/markziemann/5pillars/main/main.sh ; bash main.sh"
+bash main.sh

 ```

-If the process completed, the HTML document can be copied from the container to the host and visualised with firefox or your favourite web browser.
+If the process completed, the HTML document was copied from the container to the host.
+It can be visualised with firefox or your favourite web browser.

 ```

-sudo docker cp $(docker ps -aql):/5pillars/manuscript/5pillars.html .

 firefox 5pillars.html